-The Dorothy Sayers’ writes about the oft-embraced view that the church has of :apologist and contemporary of ,
+The Catholic apologist and contemporary of C.S.
+Lewis, Dorothy Sayers’ writes about the oft-embraced view that the church has of God:

 “He is omnipotent and holy.
 He created the world and imposed on man conditions impossible of fulfillment; He is very angry if these are not carried out.
 He sometimes interferes by mean of arbitrary judgments and miracles, distributed with a good deal of favoritism.
 He like to be truckled to (submitted to slavishly) and is always ready to pounce on anybody who trips up, or who is having a bit of fun.
 He is rather like a dictator, only larger and more arbitrary” (Creed or Chaos, p.21).

 Contrary to this oft-embraced view of God, the prophet Isaiah offers us this simple, beautiful picture of how our God views us and his relationship with us.

 Isaiah 62:5 — As a bridegroom rejoices over his bride, so will your God rejoice over you.

 Zephaniah 3:17 – The LORD your God is in your midst, a mighty one who will save; he will rejoice over you with gladness; he will quiet you by his love; he will exult over you with loud singing.